-Youth don’t respect the outdated standard of keeping your salary top secret when secrets protect inequality.
+What can I do if my pay is unfairly low?
+Youth shouldn’t respect the outdated standard of keeping your salary top secret when secrets protect inequality!
 Unions fail to ensure recruitment processes are fair for job applicants, particularly youth, thereby allowing them to be manipulated into accepting low wages.

 What can you do when you realised you accepted an unfair offer?